 I was determined to use appropriate veneer for the cabinet’s door panels; viz. full width, reasonably thick (un-jointed 13″ [330mm] span, greater than 3/64″ [2mm] thick), Swietenia macrophylla mahogany as would have been used on the original doors.
 It proved a tough assignment.

 Solid S. macrophylla was available (even up to 26″ wide!), but my current bandsaw only has a resawing capacity of about 10″, so that ruled out sawing my own veneers for the doors.
-I sourced three parcels of veneer from Australia, England and the US.
-The American stuff was so thin it was almost transparent, the local stuff turned out to be the most hideous cut of coarse African Mahogany (actually Khaya spp.), but a small mill in England cut me some good thick stuff.
+I sourced three parcels of veneer from Australia, England and North America.
+The North American stuff was so thin it was almost transparent, the local stuff turned out to be the most hideous cut of coarse African Mahogany (actually Khaya spp.), but a small mill in England cut me some good thick stuff.

 The gossamer-like veneers widely sold today present no difficulty in laying even for rank amateurs, but curls and thicker cuts of veneer – as employed in the eighteenth-century – often necessitate the use of veneer pins and profuse expletives to lay them successfully.
 Thomas Sheraton offered some sage words on the subject:

-“If the veneer be of a pliable kind it may be laid with a hammer, by first shrinking and tempering the veneer well, which must not be by water, but thin glue [size].
+If the veneer be of a pliable kind it may be laid with a hammer, by first shrinking and tempering the veneer well, which must not be by water, but thin glue [size].
 If the veneer be very cross and unpliable, as many curls of mahogany are, it is vain to attempt the hammer.
-A caul in this case is the surest and best method, though it be attended with considerably more trouble than the hammer.”
+A caul in this case is the surest and best method, though it be attended with considerably more trouble than the hammer.
 [1]

 [1] Thomas Sheraton, The Cabinet-Maker and Upholsterer’s Drawing-Book,